Foreign Study Program Overview and Goals

 a.
 Partner schools: For petitions to study at a foreign law school with which Stanford has a foreign study arrangement, the petition should:

-- demonstrate the student’s eligibility for foreign study according to the criteria set forth in the “Eligibility” requirements in Section 4 of these Guidelines;
+- demonstrate the student’s eligibility for foreign study according to the criteria set forth in the “Eligibility” requirements here;

 - set forth the dates of proposed foreign study (indicating whether special arrangements have been made to permit students to take exams to enable them to return to Stanford Law School in time to attend courses at the beginning of the quarter following the period of foreign study);